Saturday, August 20, 2016

 Prepare to be amazed!

 Magic Boy was released in 1993 by Empire and is one of the cutest platformers I have ever seen.
-Personally, it reminds me of Rainbow Islands because of its visual quality and ravishingly charming styles.
-This is gonna be good!
+Personally, it reminds me of Rainbow Islands because of its ravishing visuals and charming style.
+It's a stunner!

-We play as Hewlett, a young boy with a magic wand who accidentally turned all the animals into freakishly cute monsters.
-Seems plausible to me but how do these things keep happening?
+We play as Hewlett, a young boy with a magic wand who accidentally turned all the animals into cute monsters.
+Seems plausible, but how do these things keep happening?
 Not to worry, it's our task to restore everything back to normal, so that means venturing forth through many beautiful worlds to tag & bag the nasties.

-Firstly, check out this screenshot I've taken.
+Firstly, check out this screenshot.
 Wear sunglasses and take a deep breath...

 Magic Boy must be one of the most colourful games on the Atari ST.